Robert Mugabe Fast Facts

 Marriages: Grace Marufu (August 17, 1996-present); Sally Heyfron (February 21, 1961-January 27, 1992, her death)

-Children: With Grace Marufa: two sons and one daughter; with Sally Heyfron: one son, died at 4 years old.
+Children: With Grace Marufa: two sons and one daughter; with Sally Heyfron: one son (died at 4 years of age)

 Education: University of Fort Hare, B.A., 1951; University of London, L.L.B